-- 3. Creditors must receive via the Chapter 13 plan at least what they would receive in a Chapter 7 liquidation, which means that in order to keep any nonexempt assets, the debtor's plan must propose to pay general unsecured creditors at least the value of that property. - 4.
-Sales and settlements require court approval. - 5.
-Creditors are paid pursuant to the plan, which can propose direct payments to creditors, payments through Chapter 13 plan payments paid to the Chapter 13 Trustee, the surrender or liquidation of assets, or some combination of these.
+- 3. Creditors must receive via the Chapter 13 plan at least what they would receive in a Chapter 7 liquidation, which means that in order to keep any nonexempt assets, the debtor's plan must propose to pay general unsecured creditors at least the value of that property. - a.
+If your home or car has nonexempt equity, this will increase your Chapter 13 plan payment. - b.
+Increased real estate and car values can make Chapter 13 plan payments higher. - 4.
+Sales and settlements require court approval.

+5. Creditors are paid pursuant to the plan, which can propose direct payments to creditors, payments through Chapter 13 plan payments paid to the Chapter 13 Trustee, the surrender or liquidation of assets, or some combination of these.